juliapohlmann/EECS393/iOS/MonteCarloSimulator/README.md

 It is important that you open this file and not the file named "MonteCarloSimulator.xcodeproj" as we are utilizing CocoaPods and the CocoaPod set-up is specified in the .xcworkspace file.

+To view the storyboard, make sure to change the settings at the bottom bar to w="Compact" h="Regular"

 To build, use ⌘ + B
 To run, use an iPhone 6 simulator and use ⌘ + R
 To test, use ⌘ + U